marmelab/react-admin/docs/Breadcrumb.md

 With this setup, the breadcrumb on the post pages now renders as:

--   "Dashboard / Posts" on the Post List page
+-   "🏠️ / Posts" on the Post List page
--   "Dashboard / Posts / Lorem ipsum" on the Post Edition page with id = 1
+-   "🏠️ / Posts / Lorem ipsum" on the Post Edition page with id = 1
--   "Dashboard / Posts / Lorem ipsum" on the Post Show page with id = 1
+-   "🏠️ / Posts / Lorem ipsum" on the Post Show page with id = 1
--   "Dashboard / Posts / Create" on the Post Creation page
+-   "🏠️ / Posts / Create" on the Post Creation page

 You can customize the breadcrumb path of each page, as well as add custom pages to the breadcrumb, by adding `children` to the `<Breadcrumb>` component.
 See [the `children` section](#children) below for more information.